airbytehq/airbyte/docs/integrations/sources/hubspot.inapp.md

 * `crm.objects.goals.read`
 * `crm.objects.owners.read`
 * `crm.objects.custom.read`

+## Setup guide

+1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) or Airbyte Open Source account.
+2. From the Airbyte UI, click **Sources**, then click on **+ New Source** and select **HubSpot** from the list of available sources.
+3. Enter a **Source name** of your choosing.
+4. From the **Authentication** dropdown, select your chosen authentication method:

+#### For Airbyte Cloud users:
+- To authenticate using OAuth, select **OAuth** and click **Authenticate your HubSpot account** to sign in with HubSpot and authorize your account.
+- To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.

+#### For Airbyte Open Source users:
+- To authenticate using OAuth, select **OAuth** and enter your Client ID, Client Secret, and Refresh Token.
+- To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.

+5. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
+`yyyy-mm-ddThh:mm:ssZ`.
+The data added on and after this date will be replicated.
+If this field is blank, Airbyte will replicate all data.
+6. Click **Set up source** and wait for the tests to complete.

 ## Supported Objects
 Airbyte supports syncing standard and custom CRM objects.
 Custom CRM objects will appear as streams available for sync, alongside the standard objects.